Judge won't delay Wisconsin election but extends voting

 “Every voter must count, even during crises, and this ruling gives voters critical time to vote safely by mail,” state Democratic Party Chairman Ben Wikler said.

+Democratic Gov. Tony Evers called it “great news” that people would have more time to request and submit absentee ballots.

 Several states have postponed elections or shifted to all mail in the face of the pandemic.
-But Wisconsin's Democratic Gov. Tony Evers and Republican leaders have been committed to Wisconsin's date.
+But Evers and Republican leaders have been committed to Wisconsin's date.
 They argued there's no guarantee conditions will improve in a couple of months and postponing the election risks leaving many local offices unfilled for an extended period.

 The decision to press forward has drawn widespread criticism.
 Poll workers have been quitting in droves.
 The Wisconsin Election Commission reported Tuesday that more than 100 municipalities lack enough staff to run even one polling site, and requests for absentee ballots have been setting new records daily.
-As of Thursday, local clerks had issued 1.1 million ballots and are bracing for an avalanche of returns that they say could take days to count.
+As of Thursday, local clerks had issued 1.1 million ballots, with some clerks facing backlogs of requests.
+Meanwhile, they're bracing for an avalanche of returns that could take days to count.

+Democratic presidential hopeful Bernie Sanders on Wednesday called for the state to postpone the election.
+Rival Joe Biden said Thursday that it's up to Wisconsin courts to decide what to do but he didn't have a problem with voting proceeding.

+The Democratic National Committee announced Wednesday that it was pushing back its national convention in Milwaukee from mid-July to mid-August.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.